microsoft/Windows-iotcore-samples/Samples/PushButton/CS/README.md

 You can find the source code for this sample by downloading a zip of all of our samples [here](https://github.com/Microsoft/Windows-iotcore-samples/archive/master.zip).

-In this sample, we connect a push button to your Raspberry Pi 2 or 3, MinnowBoard Max, or the DragonBoard 410c and use it to control an LED.
+In this sample, we connect a push button to your Raspberry Pi 2 or 3, Up Squared*, or the DragonBoard 410c and use it to control an LED.
 We use GPIO interrupts to detect when the button is pressed and toggle the LED in response.

+*The Up Squared should be used in place of the Minnowboard Max.
+We are in the process of updating our documentation to reflect this change.

 ![Push Button Image](../../../Resources/images/PushButton/PushButtonSample.png)